 I have two dogs - a Flat-Coated Retriever, Blue, and a Podengo, Pip.
 Both are complete sun babies.
 They bask in the sunlight for hours and hours - sleeping, playing and relaxing.

 Pip is a short-haired breed and loves to have his belly exposed to the sun’s rays.
 This is when it started.
 The red blisters on his tummy after a particularly long nap under the blue sky was a wake-up call for me.
 They looked sore.
 It was difficult to keep my dog away from irritating them further.

 It took a week of using a soothing tea tree balm on his sizzled stomach to replenish his skin to full health.

-Blue is less susceptible to sunburn because she is a much furrier beast.
-She is more likely to have heat stroke.
+Luckily, Blue is less susceptible to sunburn because she is a much furrier beast.
+However, she is more likely to have heat stroke.
 (1)

 So the short answer, yes, dog’s need sunscreen.

 “It’s actually very important to put sunscreen on dogs, especially those with light skin and white fur or hair.
 A dog’s skin can be damaged by the sun just like our own, so they require the same protection against the development of sunburn and skin cancer." - Richard Goldstein, DVM for PetMD (2)

 Light coloured dogs are also more susceptible to developing skin cancer.
 (3)